 It is not about the result of your decision but rather what you believe about your decision.
 When I dropped out of University and life became difficult, I assured myself that the difficult life was still better than sitting in a University class that I didn’t like.

 My College classmates were not struggling as I was but I knew my pain would not be in vain.
 Likewise for you, don’t interpret the pain you are feeling now as a sign that you made a bad decision by dropping out of college.

 Trust me, if you stayed in college and didn’t drop out when you thought about it, you would be regretting not dropping out of college.

 The trick here is simple; you will always regret any decision you make ‘unconsciously’.
 I have seen people make good decisions but end up regretting them just because they didn’t make them consciously.

 Others have made terrible decisions but because they made them consciously, they have no regret whatsoever.

-Read my article 3 Reasons why Dropping out of College is a Good Idea to see why what you think was a bad idea was actually a good idea.
+Read my article 3 Reasons why Dropping out of College is a Good Idea to see why what you think was a bad idea is actually a good idea.

 Dropping out of college will always come with advantages and disadvantages.
 If you expected only advantages, when you come across the disadvantages of dropping out of University, you will start regretting your decision.